NatLibFi/NDL-VuFind2-Vagrant/README.md

   - Windows users may want to try [Vagrant WinNFSd](https://github.com/winnfsd/vagrant-winnfsd) as by default NFS synced folders are ignored by Vagrant - yet again, this is untested!
 - On macOS, VirtualBox v6.1.x is known also to have some permission issues on occasion.
 Make sure you have given full disk access to Terminal in _System Prefences > Security & Privacy > Privacy_ (also check for relevant programs if using e.g. iTerm2 or integrated terminal in VSCode etc.).
 - Apple M1/M2 CPU users should use QEMU provider, which is limited to SMB sharing or RSync.
 VirtualBox [developer preview](https://www.virtualbox.org/wiki/Downloads) for Apple silicon may work but is untested.
-- QEMU provider ignores high-level network configurations and causes a conflict with SSH port forwarding if _ubuntu_ & _alma_ VMs are tried to be run simultaneously.
+- QEMU provider ignores high-level network configurations and causes a conflict with SSH port forwarding if _dev_ & _server_ VMs are tried to be run simultaneously.
 Other providers shouldn't have this limitation given the host has enough resources.
 - QEMU and libvirt providers may prompt to destroy both VMs at `vagrant destroy` even when the other one is not running.
-If this is confusing, target the wanted VM using `vagrant destroy ubuntu` or `vagrant destroy alma`.
+If this is confusing, target the wanted VM using `vagrant destroy dev` or `vagrant destroy server`.
 - SMB sharing will first ask sudo password and later user credentials at `vagrant up`.
 User credentials are also asked at `vagrant destroy`.
 - Running on Linux has been tested to work with Linux Mint so Ubuntu(/Debian) based distros should likely work, others are unknown.
 - For those about to use Windows, we salute you!
 And best of luck–you tread the unwalked path.